MicrosoftDocs/defender-docs/defender-for-iot/investigate-threats.md

 |take 100
 ```

 This is relevant for both the Device inventory and Site security.
-For more information, see [advanced hunting](defender-xdr/advanced-hunting-overview.md) and the [advanced hunting DeviceInfo schema](advanced-hunting-deviceinfo-table.md).
+For more information, see [Advanced hunting](../defender-xdr/advanced-hunting-overview.md) and the [Advanced hunting DeviceInfo schema](/defender/defender-xdr/advanced-hunting-deviceinfo-table.md).